 You need to make a list of questions to ask the company agents, and you probably should get quotations from quite a few companies.
 It would do little good for me to list my bikes and costs for insurance, as it will be vastly different for the majority of the rest of you, depending on the many factors I have written about in this article.

-You may want to take into account a company's claims history, especially in your area, the company reputation.
-Some may want to take into account the company's political leanings and perhaps such as furnishing free radar detectors to cops.
+You may want to take into account a company's claims history, and, especially in your area, the company reputation.
+Some may want to take into account the company's political leanings/donations; and, perhaps such as furnishing free radar detectors to cops.

 Once set up with a company, most offer discounts for staying with them, as I have mentioned, called Longevity/Loyalty, etc; and always for being traffic citation and accident free.
-Once in awhile, you may find SOME companies inexplicably raising the premiums by a huge amount.
-When that happens, and you will hopefully know WAY ahead of time when you get your advance bill, ASK why...you may want to go hunting for insurance again.
+Once in awhile, you may find some companies inexplicably raising the premiums by a huge amount; it is typical to find this out with minimal notice before your next renewal is due.
+When that happens, and you will hopefully know way ahead of time if/when you get your advance bill, ask why ...you may want to go hunting for insurance again; or, be interested in the answer.
 I recommend that some, if not most of you, do the insurance quotation dance yearly.
 It can be a chore...or; you can look at it as a money-saving game.
-NOTE, when you request a quote, particularly on-line, that information MAY be available to other companies (that you requested a quote from, and, who knows what other type of information is revealed).
-I am very careful, and even delete my computer's cookies between inquiries.
-Phone calls are good.

-Let us say you have an exemplary driving record, no accidents, no citations, for MANY years.
+Let us say you have an exemplary driving record, no accidents, no citations, for many years.
 You are probably getting all the best discounts already.
 You are cited for riding 55 mph in a 45 mph zone.
-You decide to not fight the citation which would require a Court appearance, but to just pay for it.
+You decide to not fight the citation which would require a Court Appearance, but to just pay for it.
+That means you will turn down Traffic School, which you might have been able to do with a Court Appearance (you'd still pay the fine, perhaps a bit more).
 Perhaps that costs you $155.00.
 You can expect your insurance to go up $100+ a year on your motorcycle.
 You can expect the same for your car.
-You have a two cars, two bikes.
-3 years of these increases.
-Some companies might raise your homeowners or renters insurance too, and LIE ABOUT WHY, even when asked.
+You have a two cars, two bikes; maybe a boat.
+3 years of increases.
+Some companies might raise your homeowners or renters insurance too, and lie about why, even when asked.
 Getting the picture?
-It may well pay you to fight ALL moving citations.....and in some States, you may be able to pay a bit more than the fine (not always) and 'go to traffic school' and thus wipe out any record of the citation...DO consider that!
+It may well pay you to fight all moving citations .....and in some States, you may be able to pay a bit more than the fine (not always) and 'go to traffic school' and thus wipe out any record of the citation ...do consider that!